Aging & Health A to Z

 Regular Screening Can Help You Stay Healthy

-The American Cancer Society and other groups involved with cancer education recommend regular check-ups and specific tests regardless of how you feel or whether you have any symptoms.
-This will help find many cancers before symptoms start, while the cancer is small and before it has spread.
+The American Cancer Society and other groups involved with cancer education recommend regular check-ups and specific tests.
+You should get these regardless of how you feel or whether you have any symptoms.
+Early screening can help find many cancers before symptoms start, while the cancer is small and before it has spread.
 Early screening often leads to treatment of the cancer and a complete cure.

 - would be interested in pursuing cancer treatment if one were found